Charleston School of Law

-The Charleston School of Law (CSOL) is a private for-profit law school in Charleston, South Carolina.
-It was established in 2003 and accredited by the American Bar Association (ABA) in August 2011.
+The Charleston School of Law (CSOL) is a private law school in Charleston, South Carolina.
+It was established in 2003 and is accredited by the American Bar Association (ABA).
 The school was founded upon a principle of promoting public service by its students and graduates; each student must perform at least 50 hours of public service before graduation.
 According to the school's 2021 ABA-required disclosures, 85% of the Class of 2017 obtained full-time, long-term, JD-required employment nine months after graduation.
+The school was formerly a for-profit institution, but has since transitioned into non-profit status.

 History

 Inspiration and establishment

 In 2002, five Charleston judges and attorneys started establishing a law school in Charleston, the first organized effort to offer instruction in the law in Charleston since the 1828 dissolution of the Forensic Club.
 The five founders were Alex Sanders (a former president of the College of Charleston and a former Chief Judge of the South Carolina Court of Appeals), Edward J. Westbrook (a notable civil lawyer in Charleston), Robert Carr (a U.S. magistrate judge), George Kosko (a U.S. magistrate judge until 2008), and Ralph McCullough (a professor emeritus and former associate dean at the University of South Carolina Law School).
 The South Carolina Commission on Higher Education granted a license for the school to start accepting students in Fall 2004.